RADMC-3D: A multi-purpose radiative transfer tool

 - OpenMP Parallellization for thermal Monte Carlo [DONE/BETA]

-- OpenMP Parallellization for scattering Monte Carlo [in prep]
+- OpenMP Parallellization for scattering Monte Carlo [DONE/BETA]

 - Python support [DONE]